BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 300 PPI
     This is the minimum you should use for quality prints.
 600 PPI
-    The quality used for line-art for comics.
+    The quality used for line art for comics.

 Color depth
 ~~~~~~~~~~~